Giat995/video_vis/README.md

 # Video Visualizations of Human Motion Generation
-the visualization of paper Temporal-Consistency-Aware-Text-to-Motion-Generation
+The visualization of paper Temporal-Consistency-Aware-Text-to-Motion-Generation